QubitPi/docker-docs/subscription/scale/index.md

 > [!NOTE]
 >
-> Owners of legacy Docker subscription plans must upgrade their subscription to a new
+> Owners of legacy Docker subscriptions must upgrade their subscription to a new
-> Docker subscription plan in order to scale their subscription.
+> Docker subscription in order to scale their subscription.
 >
-> Legacy Docker plans apply to Docker subscribers who last purchased or renewed
+> Legacy Docker subscriptions apply to Docker subscribers who last purchased or renewed
 > their subscription before December 10, 2024.
 These subscribers will keep
-> their current plan and pricing until their next renewal date that falls on or
+> their current subscription and pricing until their next renewal date that falls on or
 > after December 10, 2024.
 To see purchase or renewal history, view your
 > [billing history](../billing/history.md).
 For more details about legacy
 > after December 10, 2024.
 For more details about legacy